 Brown marmorated stink bug – adult (CC-BY 2.0 Katja Schulz)

-Pea Leaf Weevil (Sitona lineatus– Oviposition is predicted to have peaked across central and southern regions of Alberta and Saskatchewan.
+Pea Leaf Weevil (Sitona lineatus) – Oviposition is predicted to have peaked across central and southern regions of Alberta and Saskatchewan.
 Hatch should be underway in pea fields near Lethbridge while hatching is predicted to occur this week near Saskatoon.

-Pea Leaf Weevil (Sitona lineatus– This week, weevil oviposition is predicted to be occurring across central and southern regions of Alberta and Saskatchewan.
+Pea Leaf Weevil (Sitona lineatus) – This week, weevil oviposition is predicted to be occurring across central and southern regions of Alberta and Saskatchewan.

-– The current Insect of the Week features a group of beetles recognized as general predators but one species is an egg predator associated with Pea leaf weevil.
+The PLW Blitz continues this week and features: – The Insect of the Week from June 1st, – ANEWLY UPDATED Monitoring Protocol (Vankosky et al. 2017), AND – The current Insect of the Week features a group of beetles recognized as general predators but one species is an egg predator associated with Pea leaf weevil.

 Remember – Pea leaf weevils emerge in the spring primarily by flying (at temperatures above 17ºC) or they may walk short distances.
 Pea leaf weevil movement into peas and faba beans is achieved primarily through flight.
 Adults are slender, greyish-brown measuring approximately 5 mm in length (Fig. 3, Left).
+The pea leaf weevil resembles the sweet clover weevil (Sitona cylindricollis) but the former is distinguished by three light-coloured stripes extending length-wise down thorax and sometimes the abdomen.
+All species of Sitona, including the pea leaf weevil, have a short snout.

 Figure 3.
 Comparison images and descriptions of four Sitona species adults including pea leaf weevil (Left).